 Kiraz nodded awkwardly to Sinys.
 "Thank you," she mumbled.
 She reflexively reached for where her verred would normally be on her hip, before remembering that weapons were not allowed at the party.

 Gormin crossed his arms.
-"Toorkman was still alive, last I saw.
+"Toorkmeyn was still alive, last I saw.
 That was more than a week ago, though.
 Don't know what the Arechive has planned for him.
 Had any luck tracking down the Tears of the Gods?"

 Sinys' face cracked in a lopsided grin.
 "So, he's in the Arechive, is he?
-I was never interested in looking for the Tears myself; Toorkman hired me to go with him to Fallside in case the priest proved to be stubborn.
+I was never interested in looking for the Tears myself; Toorkmeyn hired me to go with him to Fallside in case the priest proved to be stubborn.
 I still haven't been paid for that job.
 No matter.
 We still haven't been properly introduced.
 I am Sinys, a member of the Guild of Torturers based in Rarmon."

 She offered a hand to Gormin, which he accepted.
 On her wrist was a slivery bracelet wrought in the shape of a spider.
 It matches Gormin's description of the torture device, Kiraz realized.